This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Unlimited reimbursement of any ATM usage.
 E FDIC-insured.

-You’ll almost certainly need a credit card when traveling in order to book flights, rental cars, hotels etc online.
+You’ll almost certainly need a travel credit card when traveling in order to book flights, rental cars, hotels etc online.

 Providers require this for the security deposit, plus paying with a credit card provides some insurance and security for you.